erbester51/Regex/Develop/Strong_Password_Regex_Tutorial.md

 The ^ indicates that the password must start with an integer for 0-9 and the $ indicates that the password should end with a capitalized character set.

 ### Quantifiers
+In regex, quantifiers indicate the number of characters or expressions to match in the string.
+Some examples:
+The '*' : Star, Matches 0 or more of the preceding characters {8} : Specific Quantifier, Matches from 6 to 10 of the preceding characters

+In the example above where the * is placed says that there must be more than 0 of the the characters and integerse and the {8,} says that the password has to be 8 characters long from the characters and integers expressed in the string.

 ### OR Operator